Jiber1/2021-Summer-Mini-Projects/README.md

 # 2021-Summer-Mini-Projects

-A collection of mini projects I made over the summer of 2021 to learn more about different languages and functionalities.
+A collection of mini projects I made over the summer of 2021 to learn more about different languages and applications.